Doncaster and Bassetlaw Teaching Hospitals NHS Foundation TrustBack to Case Studies

 Alongside the upgrade to the projectors, the introduction of a new system for audio distribution and amplification has resolved previous issues with audio coverage and ensures there is even coverage across the Lecture Theatre.
-The introduction of an audio frequency induction loop system provides assistive listening for those with hearing difficulties.

 The process of lecture capture and live streaming has been simplified and improved through the introduction of the Extron SMP351.
 The Extron solution offers the capability to record and stream simultaneously and offers sizeable local storage to enable quick editing before the transfer of recorded content onto the Trust’s intranet.

 Video conferencing plays a central role in the training and conferences that take place within the Lecture Theatre and with the Trust’s imminent transfer from the N3 to new HSCN network, it was essential to maintain access to those capabilities.
 In preparation for that moment, a new Starleaf video conferencing system was also introduced and seamlessly ‘piggy-backed’ to the VC and Presentation solution.

 Improvements to the facilities have not gone unnoticed by room users as Sarah Fariclough, Education, Technology & Resource Officer at Doncaster and Bassetlaw Teaching Hospitals NHS Foundation Trust explains;